somu1795/news-aggregator/README.md

 - **Multi-Source Aggregation**: Fetches from multiple RSS feeds concurrently, defined in a central configuration file.
 - **Configurable Source Weighting**: Control the mix of headlines from different sources (e.g., 70% world news, 30% science) via a simple configuration.
 - **Randomized Headline Mix**: Shuffles the final list of headlines for a more varied and engaging user experience on every page load.
+- **Resilient Fetching**: Automatically retries failed requests to RSS feeds and supports fallback URLs for each source.
-- **Containerized & Production-Ready**: Fully containerized with a multi-stage **Docker** build for a small, secure, and fast-starting image.
+- **Containerized & Production-Ready**: Fully containerized with a production-optimized **Docker** build for a small, secure, and fast-starting image.
 - **Advanced Link Resolution**: Includes a sophisticated mechanism to resolve Google News's intermediate redirect links to get to the final article URL.
 - **Orchestrated with Docker Compose**: Services are managed with a single `docker-compose.yml` file for easy setup and deployment.
 - **Secure by Default**: Runs as a non-root user inside the container and uses an internal reverse proxy (**Caddy**) for load balancing.